 The parmesan cheese, herbs, onion powder, garlic powder and fresh parsley give so much flavor to the bread crumbs and make the chicken extra delicious.

 If you want, you can simply brown the seasoned chicken until golden brown on both sides in a skillet over medium high heat.
-This will make the process much faster.
 However, I highly recommend you try breading the chicken – it is absolutely the most delicious breaded chicken ever.

 Dry white wine is best for cooking, not sweet.
 My favorite one to use in cooking is sauvignon blanc.
 If you want to read more about using different wines and alcohol in cooking, I have a very detailed post with lots of useful information, and I give you the best types to look for, substitutions, how to incorporate it well into cooking and more.